aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 ![fetch-service](/images/pixie/Screen_Shot_2021-09-09_at_10.46.52_PM.png)

-Let's confirm what `fetch-service` *should* be returning by filtering for code **200** in the `px/http_data_filtered` script that of the `gateway-service`.
+Let's confirm what `fetch-service` *should* be returning by filtering for code **200** in the `px/http_data_filtered` script.
 If you click on one of the requests, we can see `fetch-service` returns a response body filled with a base64 image.

 > **Why does this make sense?** `fetch-service` is another layer deeper into the microservices. `gateway-service` is what is exposed to the public, and it forwards information from internal services like `fetch-service`!